Peter Singer: Abortion and euthanasia

+Overpopulation

+Singer has argued that global overpopulation is connected to world poverty, climate change, and loss of biodiversity, and that the topic has become a taboo that should be openly discussed.
+In 2018 he delivered a lecture on the subject under the title Too Many People?
+Ethics and Population in the 21st Century, in which he noted that none of the United Nations Sustainable Development Goals or their 169 targets refer to global human population, and concludes that "it is time to have a serious discussion of the issue".
+Singer further argued that population pressure contributes to the clearing of land and to losses of biodiversity, particularly in regions with rapid population growth, and that limiting population growth would benefit poorer and overpopulated regions and ease efforts to address climate change.

 Surrogacy

 In 1985, Singer wrote a book with the physician Deanne Wells arguing that surrogate motherhood should be allowed and regulated by the state by establishing nonprofit 'State Surrogacy Boards', which would ensure fairness between surrogate mothers and surrogacy-seeking parents.
 Singer and Wells endorsed both the payment of medical expenses endured by surrogate mothers and an extra "fair fee" to compensate the surrogate mother.